jcoehoorn/YoDeck-Basic-NWS-Weather/readme.md

 _(Google's coordinates will have a space between Lat and Long that must be removed.)_

-Done correct, you will see a bunch of text in the browser in JSON format that will include values like this:
+Do this correctly and you will see a bunch of text in the browser in JSON format which includes values like this:

     "gridId": "AAA",
     "gridX": 01,
     "gridY": 02,

 The actual values from gridID is the Office ID needed for the App, and gridX and gridY are the grid coordinates (entered as 01,02).